iansnyder5/gis-portfolio/assignmentgeographicfootprint.md

 ### When you visited a place

 The subject appeared to take most trips for a day.
 One trip appeared to be overnight, as the curve which the points formed was consistent on consecutive days.
+The points related to that trip would end at a spot and then overlap the points from earlier that day on the return trip.
+I could discover the rough destination from the point at which the subject appeared to "turn around."

 ### How long you stayed